leeallennyc/data-structures-fall-2020/week5/README.md

  ![](https://github.com/leeallennyc/data-structures-fall-2020/blob/master/week5/images/AWS_DynamoDB_schema_sketch.png?raw=true)

 #### Step Two
-* In Step two we created a class of blogEntries as our datasource to prepare for the DynamoDB.
+* In Step two we created a class of blogEntries as our datasource to prepare for DynamoDB.
 We pushed each BlogEntry into the an empty array, which was then sent to the DB.

 * class BlogEntry:
 ```js